dotnet/csharpstandard/standard/statements.md

 Unless specified otherwise below, the semantics of all grammar elements is the same as for *method_declaration* ([§15.6.1](classes.md#1561-general)), read in the context of a local function instead of a method.

-The *identifier* of a *local_function_declaration* must be unique in its declared block scope.
+The *identifier* of a *local_function_declaration* must be unique in its declared block scope, including any enclosing local variable declaration spaces.
 One consequence of this is that overloaded *local_function_declaration*s are not allowed.

 A *local_function_declaration* may include one `async` ([§15.15](classes.md#1515-async-functions)) modifier and one `unsafe` ([§23.1](unsafe-code.md#231-general)) modifier.
 If the declaration includes the `async` modifier then the return type shall be `void` or a `«TaskType»` type ([§15.15.1](classes.md#15151-general)).
 The `unsafe` modifier uses the containing lexical scope.
 The `async` modifier does not use the containing lexical scope.
 It is a compile-time error for *type_parameter_list* or *formal_parameter_list* to contain *attributes*.

-A local function is declared at block scope, and that function may capture variables from the enclosing scope.
+A local function is declared at block scope, and that function may capture variables from the enclosing scopes.
 It is a compile-time error if a captured variable is read by the body of the local function but is not definitely assigned before each call to the function.
 The compiler shall determine which variables are definitely assigned on return ([§9.4.4.33](variables.md#94433-rules-for-variables-in-local-functions)).

 A local function may be called from a lexical point prior to its declaration.
 However, it is a compile-time error for the function to be declared lexically prior to the declaration of a variable used in the local function ([§7.7](basic-concepts.md#77-scopes)).

-It is a compile-time error for a local function to declare a parameter or local variable with the same name as one declared in the enclosing scope.
+It is a compile-time error for a local function to declare a parameter, type parameter or local variable with the same name as one declared in any enclosing local variable declaration space.

 Local function bodies are always reachable.
 The endpoint of a local function declaration is reachable if the beginning point of the local function declaration is reachable.